Linuxfabrik/monitoring-plugins/CONTRIBUTING.md

     * **Important Notes** (optional, but comes first if present): Operational edge cases the admin must know before deploying, for example: "Requires sudo", "Only works with Redis 3.0+", "First run returns OK with 'Waiting for more data.'", "After a reboot, counters reset and the check waits for a new baseline".
 No implementation details - only things that affect deployment and daily operations.
     * **Data Collection**: How data is gathered (shell command, API, psutil, etc.), filtering options, SQLite usage, non-blocking measurement.
-    * **Compatibility**: Supported platforms only (Linux, Windows, Cross-platform).
-Use "Cross-platform" by default since Python runs everywhere.
-Only use "Linux" if the plugin uses Linux-specific APIs (`/proc`, `systemd`, `dmesg`, `dnf`/`apt`/`yum`, `journalctl`, etc.).
-The absence of a `.windows` file does not mean the plugin is Linux-only - it just means we do not compile it for Windows.
-No version requirements, no tool dependencies, no module requirements - those belong in Important Notes or the Fact Sheet.

 2. **Fact Sheet**: Key properties as a table (download link, check name, check interval, parameters required, Windows support, 3rd party modules, state file path, etc.).
 Only list applicable rows.